Twitter partners RazorPay for Tip Jar service, in talks with others

-New Delhi, May 27 (IANS) As it enables iOS and Android users in India to send money or ‘tip directly to their select favourite accounts with substantial followers, Twitter has collaborated with payments gateway provider RazorPay to facilitate the Tip Jar feature in the country.
+New Delhi: As it enables iOS and Android users in India to send money or 'tip' directly to their select favourite accounts with substantial followers, Twitter has collaborated with payments gateway provider RazorPay to facilitate the Tip Jar feature in the country.

 Reliable sources told IANS on Thursday that Twitter, which is also in talks with other payments providers in the country, will not charge its users for the 'Tip Jar' service.